 Missing a cut to an artery during surgery will lead to uncontrolled bleeding and the effects of heavy blood loss.
 It will also lead to infection and the consequences of blood poisoning on the body.

-When removing the gallbladder, the surgeon can also slice a nearby vein or artery.
+When removing the gallbladder, the surgeon can also slice nearby blood vessels or an artery.
 It should not happen, but when it does and is missed, it can seriously affect your health.

 The surgical negligence of missing a cut to an artery during gallbladder surgery should not happen, and you can claim compensation when it happens to you.